sharansk792000/Python-tkinter/README.md

 # Python-tkinter project
 ## Database Management System ✨

-### This python project is a restaurant management system which can the following :
+### This python project is a restaurant management system which can do the following :

 1. Calculate the total amount of the items ordered and generate a bill 🧾.
 2. Save the bill in a database 💾.